 # 4 – Moonchild

 Rory Gallagher’s smoking song “Moonchild,” appeared on the album Calling Card.
-The Calling Card. album was released in 1976.
+The Calling Card album was released in 1976.
 The song’s opening riff is an all-time classic.
 Heavy metal band Judas Priest may have been listening to this one when they composed “Breaking The Law,” a few years later.

 # 3 – Bad Penny

 Rory Gallagher’s “Bad Penny,” is another one of his most famous tracks.
 This killer tune was released on the Top Priority album.
-It’s all power trio on this recording.
+It’s a power trio on this recording.
 The song “Bad Penny,” opened up side two of the record.
 Top Priority is our favorite Rory Gallagher studio album.

 # 2 – Philby